UBC-FRESH/dbhdistfit/README.md

 timeline, sequencing, and dependencies.
 The plan mirrors the table above and is the source of truth for day-to-day work.

+## Documentation

+Live documentation is published on Read the Docs: https://nemora.readthedocs.io/en/latest/ The site tracks the main branch and will expand as new modules come online.

 ## Relationship to Other Toolkits

 - **ForestFit (R)** – Nemora borrows ideas from the ForestFit literature and logs planned imports in